-19 Further, N.D.
+&lt;sup>19 Further, N.D.
 Cent.
 Code § 12.1-41-17(1) (Eligibility for benefit or service) expressly provides that human trafficking victims are entitled to victim compensation, stating, "A victim is eligible for a benefit or service available through the state, including compensation under chapter 54-23.4 [Crime victims compensation], regardless of immigration status."

-20 N.D.
+N.D.
 Cent.
 Code § 54-23.4-06 does not explain what constitutes "good cause" for purposes of this subsection.
 Further, N.D.
 Cent.
-Code § 54-23.4-06(2) provides an exception for victims of "child abuse or sexual molestation of a child," but this protection is not expressly available to victims of child sex trafficking and CSEC.
+Code § 54-23.4-06(2) provides an exception for victims of "child abuse or sexual molestation of a child," but this includes economic detriment caused by pain and suffering or physical impairment.